Criminal records check

 Individuals requiring a criminal record check whilst travelling or living abroad must apply via the Australian Federal Police.

-If you would like to obtain a criminal record check from the Federal police email them at:
+You can obtain a criminal record check from the Australian Federal Police.

 You may also be interested in: